Capture of Samarkand (1740): Background

 The foundations of the campaign that would lead to the capture of Samarkand appeared in the 1730s.
 At this time, Nader was on the Indian campaign, and his successor, Prince Reza Qoli Mirza Afshar, had managed to win several brilliant victories over the states of Central Asia.
 Rzagulu's capture of Khiva angered Ilbars Khan, the ruler of Khiva, who threatened him to launch a counterattack.
 Since Nader himself was far away, he ordered his son to end hostilities.
 His plan was to carry out more successful operations under his command after his return.

-After the annexation of Khiva, Ilbars was executed and Abulfaz Khan was replaced by him.
+After the annexation of Khiva, Nader had Ilbars executed and replaced him with Abulfaz Khan.
 Nadir thought he would be more faithful.
 As a result of this campaign, a victory was won over Central Asia that almost none of the states which existed in the region, including the Safavids, could achieve.